captain-dread/pillage-helper-web/readme.md

 ---

-### Guide: Using the "Find Greedy Hits" Feature
+### Guide: Using the Booty Manager

-**Wait for the message "The victors plundered..." to appear in the chat log before searching.**
+You need to start saving chat logs to use this feature.
+You also need **wait for the message "The victors plundered..." to appear in the chat log before uploading the chat file.**

 #### Step 1: Saving chat logs
 - **In-Game Process**: